Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior

 \section{Experimental Setup}

 We demonstrate our recipe through case studies where we intervene on pretraining documents to study their effect on knowledge acquisition.
 Our first study relates term cooccurrences to relational fact learning (\S\ref{sec:pararel-results}).
 Our second study also considers term cooccurrences, but relates them to a different phenomenon by studying gender bias in a coreference resolution task (\S\ref{sec:gender-bias-results}).
 In our final study, we experiment with multiple-choice question answering (MCQA) datasets MMLU, OpenBookQA, and SciQ to study knowledge acquisition while moving beyond the term cooccurrence setting (\S\ref{sec:mcqa-results}).
-We use a similar method of selecting items, and general intervention procedure across studies, with specific variations discussed below and in the respective sections for each study.
+We use a similar method of selecting items and general intervention procedure across studies, with specific variations discussed below and in the respective sections for each study.
 We use the same models and evaluation setup for all experiments.